 The private ownership of wolves and wolf-dogs without a special permit had been illegal in Alaska since 2002, but enforcement of the law had been difficult and time-consuming.
 It was not until July, 2011 that the Alaska State Prosecutor’s Office was able to issue an ultimatum to the owner/breeder of Wolf Country USA to either go to court or dispose of his animals.
 When the breeder agreed to surrender his 31 adult animals and 9 pups, he was given until January 1, 2011 to save them from euthanasia.
 The breeder agreed to surrender the pups to a local sanctuary in July, but he was unwilling to surrender the adults to most of the sanctuaries able to take them.
 Luckily, the Lockwood Animal Rescue Center in California managed to convince the breeder to release the animals to them.
 On December 10, the staff and volunteers from Lockwood ARC made their way to Alaska where they had all the wolves spayed and neutered before loading them into crates and bringing them to California to await permanent placement.

 Odin, who is named for the king of the Norse gods, was one of four animals from Wolf Country USA who came to live at W.O.L.F.
-He adapted quickly to his new environment, and his quiet, calm presence has been a positive influence on JJ, his new companion, who had been one of the high stress animals at W.O.L.F.
-JJ no longer spends long periods of time pacing at the top of her enclosure and even comes to the fence with Odin to share treats.
-Odin enjoys JJ’s company and can be seen running up and down the enclosure at her side.
-It is amazing to see how much the bond formed between Odin and JJ has healed them both.
+He adapted quickly to his new environment, and his quiet, calm presence was a positive influence on JJ, his new companion, who had been one of the high stress animals at W.O.L.F.
+JJ no longer spent long periods of time pacing at the top of her enclosure and even came to the fence with Odin to share treats.
+Odin enjoyed JJ’s company and could be seen running up and down the enclosure at her side.
+It was amazing to see how much the bond formed between Odin and JJ had healed them both.

 We are all devastated by Odin’s passing but we are comforted knowing that Odin was happy and active right until the end.
 We are honored to have been able to know and love this wonderful wolf.
 Odin had just turned 13 years of age.